 Yankees vs. Padres Highlights

-Juan Soto and the Yankees defeat Fernando Tatis Jr. and the Padres, 8-0
+Aaron Judge and the Yankees defeat Fernando Tatis Jr. and the Padres, 4-1

-Juan Soto and the Yankees defeat Fernando Tatis Jr. and the Padres, 8-0
+Aaron Judge and the Yankees defeat Fernando Tatis Jr. and the Padres, 4-1

-Maybe not what Yankees fans want to hear ahead of Juan Soto's free agency.
+Soto is batting .315 with 14 home runs this season for the Yankees.

-Soto is off to a hot start in his first season with the Yankees.
+Aaron Judge was ejected from a game for the first time in his career in Saturday's game between the New York Yankees and Detroit Tigers.

 Bogaerts' injury is worse than initially feared.